-Traveling alone is on most wanderer’s bucket list.
-Some aim to tick it off their list by traveling to a local destination, others may want to step up the game by traveling solo in a foreign land.
+Solo traveling is on most wanderer’s bucket list.
+Some aim to tick it off their list by traveling to a local destination, others may want to step up the game by solo traveling in a foreign land.
 Either way, most people who want to solo travel do have their own motivations that push them to explore and experience traveling all by themselves.

 There are claims on certain benefits in traveling alone, which we would like to believe most are accurate and true.

 Imagine being in a destination, all by yourself, appreciating its wonders, immersing yourself in a different culture, while being almost fully independent.
 Exciting, right?

 I traveled solo for the very first time.
 (Read: I left my job and traveled alone)

 However attractive and exciting solo traveling may be, there are things that await anyone who would like to go on such an adventure, especially for the first time.

 8 things about solo traveling no one told you

 To help you better prepare for your first (or next) solo travel, here are some of the things no one told you about traveling alone: